shy2net/nemex-angular2-tooltip/README.md

 </div>
 ```
 This tooltip supports the following properties:
+- **tooltipDisabled** - Set to true if you don't want to the tooltip to appear.
 - **tooltipContent** - the content string to show in the tooltip.
 If you want to render out HTML, simply add a tag inside of your HTML element with the class "tooltip-content".
 - **tooltipPlacement** - the position to place the tooltip relative to the element.
 - **tooltipOffsetX, tooltipOffsetY** - the number of pixels to add between the element to the tooltip.